-At the time of this writing there are no proven therapies for COVID-19.
+At the time of this writing there are very few proven therapies for COVID-19.
 Many drugs are currently under investigation, while several are being employed worldwide in off-label use.
 Few are available via compassionate use or expanded access mechanisms.
 As a general rule, when national guidelines on how to treat COVID-19 exist they supersede this document.

 According to current reports, COVID-19 appears to develop following a biphasic trend (Figure 4.1).
 During the first phase, patients develop nonspecific signs/symptoms of viral infection, such as fever, weakness, and cough.
 In the second phase, which usually starts one week after the onset of symptoms, patients develop a hyper-inflammatory response accompanied by signs/symptoms of pneumonia and culminating, in the most severe cases, with the development of ARDS.
-The treatment options described below here target viral replication with antiviral drugs (e.g., remdesivir or protease inhibitors) in the first phase, followed by immunomodulatory drugs (e.g., tocilizumab or corticosteroids) to control the hyper-inflammatory response in the second phase of the disease.
-Some drugs, like hydroxychloroquine, might play a role during both phases of the disease.
+The treatment options described below here target viral replication with antiviral drugs (e.g., remdesivir) in the first phase, followed by immunomodulatory drugs (e.g., corticosteroids) to control the hyper-inflammatory response in the second phase of the disease.

 Figure 4.1.
 Clinical, instrumental and pathogenetic model of COVID-19.
-Modified from Galluccio et al.12
+Modified from Galluccio et al.17